 Skip to Content

-To choose cottage garden plants, think of tall flowering perennials, self seeding annuals and hardy biennials to give your garden just the right look.
+To choose cottage garden plants, think of tall flowering perennials, self-seeding annuals, and hardy biennials to give your garden just the right look.
 English cottage gardens have a very romantic feel to them.
 The look may seem haphazard but is actually planned.
-A cottage garden has a very distinct style that throws formality out …
+A cottage garden has a very distinct style that throws formality out the …

 Read More about Cottage Garden Plants – Perennials Biennials & Bulbs for Cottage Gardens